 We are ambitious in what DARE can achieve and are inviting whole teams across services to attend training and to test the benefits of incorporating the DARE Toolkit into their practice.
 Once you are booked on to the first workshop you will remain with the same group for the further two workshops.
 Upon completion of DARE training, participants will receive the DARE Toolkit to adopt in their daily practice.

 We are offering training to a range of front-line professionals, enabling them to incorporate the DARE Toolkit as a ‘first response’ model in their service delivery.
 We want to build professional confidence in talking ‘domestic abuse’ with all clients accessing services, whether it be for housing, substance misuse, mental health, or any other types of support, not specifically domestic abuse related.
 Training will also be delivered to social care teams and front-line services working with families experiencing domestic abuse.
 Training consists of three half day workshops which each build on the previous one.
 Core modules include:

-- How to engage domestic abuse perpetrators on parenting and the impact of domestic abuse on children
+- How to engage domestic abuse perpetrators and nudge them into specialist services

 Core modules will be delivered weekly allowing professionals to complete the training within one month.
 The DARE toolkit is designed to enable professionals to feel confident in engaging in exploratory conversations with all clients accessing services.
 Through implementing DARE into their practice, professionals will be able to explore with service users whether they have been abusive historically or identify as being abusive in current relationships.

 The DARE Toolkit does not require professionals to deliver in depth specialist work with domestic abuse perpetrators, rather it provides the tools to identify, engage and refer perpetrators on to specialist local services, such as Hampton Trust, designed to support behaviour change.
 Individuals who have completed core modules are able to access further training should they wish.
 Enhanced modules include: